 Want to grow a Viking beard?
 You’re not alone.
-These savage, bushy beards have been trending lately.
+These savage, unique beard styles have been trending for a while.
 The Viking beard style has become more popular thanks to the show Vikings, which stars Travis Fimmel, Alexander Ludwig, and Gustaf Skarsgård.

 See the manliest Viking style beards and how to get each style for your look below.

 Viking Beard Rings are unique and trendy.
 If you want a super stylish beard, checkout the best beard jewelry on Amazon.com now.

 What makes a Viking beard different from a traditional long beard, yeard beard or other beard style?
 Your braided Viking hair and beard style typically go together.
 Whether bald, braided, long, or pony-tailed, your hairstyle also adds to the Viking look.

 We think it’s all about the way you style your mustache with your beard.
 Some braid their mustache or add steel tubes, while others braid the ends of their beards into dreadlocks for an even more savage look.